 Chatbots and self-service tools can be an invaluable way to help customers with straightforward questions and challenges.
 They lighten the load on contact center staff and save customers from waiting on hold.
 But overwhelmingly, customer feedback tells us that when it really matters most, only a human conversation will do.
 Use automation and chatbots selectively, and always provide clear signposting for how a customer can bail out of an automated interaction and connect with a human agent.

-You could have the best customer service staff on the planet, but if they’re stuck with slow, laggy or unintuitive systems, or if they can’t get the information they need when they need it, the result will be a poor customer service experience.
+You could have the best customer service staff on the planet, but if they’re stuck with slow, laggy, or unintuitive systems, or if they can’t get the information they need when they need it, the result will be a poor customer service experience.
 It’s crucial to choose customer relationship management and contact center tools that support fast resolutions and stress-free experiences for your customers and your employees.
-Look for a platform that offers complete integration with your other business systems and provides real-time data from across your business, so that your staff have the details they need at their fingertips.
+Look for a platform that offers complete integration with your other business systems and provides real-time data from across your business, so that your staff has the details they need at their fingertips.
+It’s all part of developing an agile workforce that can flex and change according to need – and for better customer service experiences.

 The best way to understand if your customer service is top-notch is to ask your customers.
 Use surveys to track top customer service metrics individual performance and ask service agent-specific survey questions, such as, “How knowledgeable or unknowledgeable would you say our service team member was?” and “How effective or ineffective would you say the service team member’s communication was?”
 Once you understand which areas you excel at and which ones you need to improve, you can focus on specific skills.